 The Cougar, Puma concolor, is also called the mountain lion, puma, or panther.
-Native to Canada, Western North America, Central and Southern America, the Cougar can easily adapt to its environment.
+Native to Canada, Western North America, Central, and Southern America, the Cougar can quickly adapt to its environment.

-The cougar is a large felid species, more closely related to domestic cats than their wild big cat cousins.
-Cougars cannot roar but communicate using various chirps, hisses, and growls, much like a pet cat.
+The Cougar is a large felid species, more closely related to domestic cats than their wild big cat cousins.
+Cougars cannot roar but communicate using chirps, hisses, and growls, much like a pet cat.

 This article looks at how cougars have evolved and how their diet, adaptations, and habitat allow the cougar still to be an apex predator after 11 million years.

-Their diet is roughly 80% large ungulates like deer and elk.
-However, their diet also consists of birds and smaller mammals such as rabbits, hare, raccoon, and porcupine.
+A cougar’s diet is roughly 80% large ungulates like deer and elk.
+However, their diet includes birds and smaller mammals such as rabbits, hares, raccoons, and porcupines.

-This diverse prey range could be the reason Cougars survived extinction thousands of years ago when other large carnivores like the Saber-toothed Cat became extinct.
+This diverse prey range is one of the reasons why cougars survived extinction thousands of years ago when other large carnivores like the Saber-toothed Cat became extinct.

 Vanderbilt University and the University of Wyoming found that other big cats alive during the Pleistocene extinction event 12,000 years ago did not vary their diet.

 Their diet limited the Saber-toothed Cat and American Lion.
 Cougars, by contrast, had a more diverse choice of prey.

 Cougars eat most or all of the carcass, including the bones.
 This gives them added nutrients and vital calories to support a healthy population.
 The other five big cat species that roamed North America then became extinct and were not thought to have consumed all their prey.

 The same study found evidence that the cougars native to North America were “derived from a recent recolonization” of cougars from South American populations.